This visa was previously repealed and closed from 2 June 2014 until 25 September 2014. Applications are now accepted for this visa.

 - Certified copies of death certificates for any near relatives who are no longer alive.

-- Certified copy of the child's birth registration showing both parents' names.
+- Certified copy of the child's birth certificate showing both parents' names.
 If you cannot get this document, provide a certified copy of the identification pages of at least one of the following documents:

 - family book showing both parents' names